Being spied on for a lower premium?

 Nearly half (47%) of Swiss are prepared to provide data on their physical activity to their health insurance provider in exchange for a lower premium, according to a survey.

-Insured people should wear a bracelet to provide various data on their lifestyle to their health insurance provider in order to receive a discount.
+Insured people should wear a fitness tracker or smartwatch to provide various data on their lifestyle to their health insurance provider in order to receive a discount.
 It's a controversial system: the long-term risk would penalise people who drink, smoke or eat too much.

 The survey has startled defenders of the "principle of solidarity" – a pillar of the nation's healthcare system.